paulate/exercise-app/README.md

 Current issue before I got too tired: I think instead of use:readhash I can use $ and mark "editableWorkoutData" as reactive.
 No, I can't, I need to read the hash in order to change editableWorkoutData and then I also need to use on:changehash to make sure the page reloads when I change the hash.
 But next steps are still to use $ to make editableWorkoutData reactive to when I add a new workout.
 [x] okay i think $: doesn't quite work the way I need it to.
 Try using stores.
-[x] make a lil window open up when you press + and make a new workout with a json object [ ] make a fuckin json schema editor for the edit page :<
+[x] make a lil window open up when you press + and make a new workout with a json object [x] make a json schema editor for the edit page :< haha no I just used a library thank you!
+[x] modify URL whenever workout is edited.
+- used patch-package to edit the json schema editor
+- good enough editor for now.

 ## Jun 17
 - major refactor and refresh! with pause and prev/next.